Deploy Datawiza Access Proxy with a Web App using Kubernetes

 from the drop down menu.

-Populate the fields of the form with the keys/values obtained from IdP Configuration Guide: Microsoft Azure AD.
+Populate the fields of the form with the keys/values obtained from IdP Configuration Guide: Microsoft Entra ID.
+Alternatively, you can use One Click Integration to configure the Microsoft Entra ID.

 Note Down Provisioning Keys